badlydrawnrob/badlydrawnrob.github.io/README.md

 Currently using a pandoc template, but processing some `.md` files with Marked2 App.
 Be consistent, simplify the build script (consider using static site generator?)

+[^1]: **Don't be an annoyingly verbose Ai article!** Literally craft your articles as if they were a slide.
+Reduce the amount of information they have, use imagery to get your point across succinct, and aim for one idea (or sub-idea) per article.